 In the table below, state the crash reduction goal for each of the three fiscal years.
 The method of measurement should be consistent from year to year.
-For example, if the overall crash reduction goal for the three year period is 12 percent, then each annual goal could be shown as 4 percent.
+For example, if the overall crash reduction goal for the three year period is 12 percent, then each annual goal would be shown as 4 percent.
+If the crash reduction goal is 15 crashes per year, then each annual goal would be shown as 15.

 Fiscal Year Annual Crash Reduction Goals

-2023 4
+ĺ 2023 5

-ĺ 2024 4
+2024 5

-2025 4
+2025 5

-To maximize our current enforcement activities we will collaborate with DOTD, our staff and LSU to ensure efficient manpower to reduce serious CMV crashes in all areas to include work zones.
-The goal is to reduce CMV crashes by 15 % or more.
+Update for FY 2024: LSP has quarterly meetings with CARTS, DOTD, and other stakeholders to plan a course of action to enhance our driver and vehicle inspections, traffic enforcement, compliance reviews/investigations, interventions, new entrant safety audits, public education, data quality, PRISM, and ITD projects.
+The goal is to reduce CMV crashes by 15% or more over the next three fiscal years.
 The collaboration with these partners should allow us to achieve the most significant reduction in CMV crashes.
-Every effort possible will be utilizes to meet the 15% goal.
+Every effort possible will be utilized to meet the 15% goal.